Quantum Physical Unclonable Function based on Chaotic Hamiltonians

+The proof of the above theorem shows that the evolution time $t$ can be made public and it can scale linearly in the security parameter $\lambda$.
 We further establish that the chaotic Hamiltonian QPUF is also \textit{selectively unforgeable}. \begin{theorem}(Selective Unforgeability Chaotic QPUF) Any chaotic unitary QPUF is selectively unforgeable. \end{theorem} \begin{proof} Consider an arbitrary response state \( \rho_{\mathrm{sel}} \) that the adversary aims to guess in a selective unforgeability scheme.
 From \cref{eq: Sel Res}, without loss of generality, we have,

 where \( U(t) \) denotes the chaotic QPUF unitary and \( U_k \sim \mu_{\mathrm{Haar}} \) is a unitary drawn from the Haar measure on \( \mathrm{U}(D) \).

 By the left invariance of the Haar measure, the composition \( U(t) U_k \) is distributed identically to \( U_k \), i.e., \( U(t) U_k \sim U_k \).
 Thus, the distribution of \( \rho_{\mathrm{sel}} \) is independent of \( U(t) \), and \( \rho_{\mathrm{sel}} \sim U_k \ketbra{0}{0} U_k^\dagger \).